Director: Michael St. Michael @michaelstmichael

 Prune: What are your three favorite trends at the moment?

-Prune: Time to fashion prune.
-If you could eliminate one current trend, what would it be?
+Prune: If you could fashion prune one trend, what would it be?